Sign in or start a free trial to avail of this feature.

 And you can see that lines can be easily formatted with these commands in the Quick Access Toolbar.

-Next the Shape Outline command, we have elbow connectors which connect shapes with vertical and horizontal lines.
-Again we'll be using these extensively when building our organization chart.
+Next to the Shape Outline command, we have elbow connectors, which connects shapes with vertical and horizontal lines.
+Again, we'll be using these extensively on building our organization chart.

 Grouping converts multiple objects into one larger object and is very useful when you need to move multiple objects around a page.
-To see it in action, let's select the rectangle, hold shift and select the line so that we've two objects selected at the same time.
+To see it in action.
+Let's select the rectangle, hold Shift and select the line so that we have two objects selected at the same time.
 Then select Group and we can see that these have now been converted to one larger object.

-To ungroup these two objects, simply select Ungroup and we now have a separate line object and a shape again.
-The remaining commands in this lesson all relate to the text box and will be covered in a later course.
-One exception is the crop tool which is used to remove parts of images.
-I'll show you how to use the crop tool to adjust photographs in lesson four.
-Unfortunately this lesson could only provide a whistle-stop tour of the Quick Access Toolbar but in the coming lessons, I'll show you how to really capture its power to create great looking slides.
+To ungroup these two objects, simply select on Group and we now have a separate line object and a shape again.
+The remaining commands in this lesson all relate to the textbox and will be covered in a later course.
+One exception is the Crop Tool, which is used to remove parts of images.
+I'll show you how to use the Crop Tool to adjust photographs in lesson four.
+Unfortunately, this lesson could only provide a whistle stop tour of the Quick Access Toolbar.
+But in the coming lessons, I show you how to really capture its power to create great looking slides.